2025-2026 Respiratory Virus Season

 - You may be asked a few simple questions about your health to confirm eligibility.

-To protect the health and safety of our staff and clients during respiratory virus season, flu and COVD vaccines are offered at the Immunization Clinic located in the Health Department, 1235 Ramsey Street, Fayetteville.
+Flu vaccines are walk-in at the Immunization Clinic located in the Health Department, 1235 Ramsey St., Fayetteville.
 Appointments are not required.

-Upon arrival at the clinic, participants will complete a short registration form and if insured, a copy of insurance cards will be captured, and the insurance company will be billed.
-Participants will not receive a bill for flu vaccines.
-Flu and COVID vaccines are FREE to all regardless of insurance status.
+Upon arrival at the clinic, participants will need to complete a short registration form.
+If they have insurance, a copy of their insurance cards will be taken and the insurance company will be billed.
+Participants will not be charged for flu vaccines.
+Flu shots are free for everyone, regardless of insurance status.

 Differences Between COVID-19 and Flu